tomjaguarpaw/H2/posts/how-i-use-debian-dell-xps-13-7390.md

 adaptor](https://www.startech.com/en-gb/audio-video-products/cdp2dp)
 with a standard Display Port to Display Port cable.

+### X11

+X11 works fine.
+The only problem that I have noticed is that switching to the virtual terminals (Ctrl-Alt-F1 etc.) is flaky and running multiple X servers at the same time is flaky.
+Sometimes it works, sometimes it doesn't.
+Sometimes it seems to hang but can be recovered by closing the lid (i.e. putting the machine to sleep) and then opening it again.
+Sometimes it hangs and closing and opening the lid doesn't work; in those cases I have to reboot.

 ### Suspend

 Only `s2idle`/`freeze` (which are both names for S0/suspend to idle)